Kuznetsov, Holtby help Capitals defeat Avalanche

-WASHINGTON -- Evgeny Kuznetsov had three assists, Braden Holtby stopped 22 shots one night after being pulled in the second period and the Washington Capitals defeated the Colorado Avalanche 5-2 on Tuesday night.
+Evgeny Kuznetsov had three assists, Braden Holtby stopped 22 shots one night after being pulled in the second period of a loss and the Capitals defeated the Avalanche 5-2.

+”We didn’t have maybe our best game last night and these guys handed us our lunch last time,“ Capitals head coach Barry Trotz said. ”I think (we) wanted to have a good response.

+“We had good puck possession, some real good looks, and I think over time they wore down.”

 Jakub Vrana, John Carlson, Matt Niskanen, Brett Connolly and Devante Smith-Pelly scored for Washington, and Madison Bowey had two assists.